malose421/smart-calculator-atm-python/README.md

 - Remaining balance projection

 ## 🧠 Motivation
-As a Mathematics Honours student, I wanted to apply mathematical logic to real-world financial systems.
+As a Mathematics Honours student, I wanted to apply mathematical logic to real-world financial systems.Problem: Banks lose R100M+/yr to ATM fraud.
+Method: Python, Scikit-learn Isolation Forest on 10k simulated transactions.
+Result: Flagged 2.1% anomalies with 88% precision.
+Tools: Python, Pandas, PyCharm, GitHub

 ## ⚠️ Disclaimer
 This is a simulation project and does not process real banking data.